 Measles, or rubeola, is a viral infection of the respiratory system.
 Measles is a very contagious disease that can spread through contact with infected mucus and saliva.
 An infected person can release the infection into the air when they cough or sneeze.

 The measles virus can live on surfaces for several hours.
 As the infected particles enter the air and settle on surfaces, anyone within close proximity can become infected.

 Drinking from an infected person’s glass, or sharing eating utensils with an infected person, increases your risk of infection.

 Measles is a leading cause of death in children.
-Of the 139,300 global deaths related to measles in 2010, the World Health Organization (WHO) reports that most of the victims were under the age of 5 (WHO).
+Of the 114,900 global deaths related to measles in 2014, the World Health Organization (WHO) reported that most of the victims were under the age of 5.